paolodeangelis/Enhancing_ReaxFF_DFT_database/README.md

   * `browsing_db.ipynb`: This notebook demonstrates how to handle, select, read, and understand the data points in the `LiF.db` database using the ASE database Python interface.
 It serves as a guide for exploring and navigating the database effectively.
   * `running_simulation.ipynb`: In this notebook, you will find an example of how to get a data point from the `LiF.db` database and use it to perform a new simulation.
 The notebook showcases how to utilize either the [PLAMS](https://www.scm.com/doc/plams/index.html) library or the [AMSCalculator](https://www.scm.com/doc/plams/interfaces/amscalculator.html) and ASE Python library to conduct simulations based on the retrieved data and then store it as a new data point in the `LiF.db` database.
 It provides step-by-step instructions and code snippets for a seamless simulation workflow.
 * `tools`: This directory contains a collection of Python modules and scripts that are useful for reading, analyzing, and re-running simulations stored in the database.
 These tools are indispensable for ensuring that this repository adheres to the principles of **I**nteroperability and **R**eusability, as outlined by the [FAIR principles](https://www.go-fair.org/fair-principles/).
-  * `db`: This Python module provides functionalities for handling, reading, and storing data into the database.
+  * `db`: This Python module provides functionalities for handling, reading, and storing data in the database.
   * `plasm_experimental`: This Python module includes the necessary components for using the `AMSCalculator` with PLASM and the SCM software package, utilizing the ASE API.
-It facilitates running simulations, performing calculations.
+It facilitates running simulations, and performing calculations.
-  * `scripts`: This directory contains additional scripts for dvanced usage scenarios of this repository.
+  * `scripts`: This directory contains additional scripts for advanced usage scenarios of this repository.

 ## Interacting with the Database